camunda/camunda/docs/src/go-client/get-started.md

 ![model-workflow-step-1](/go-client/order-process-simple.png)

-Set the id (i.e., the BPMN process id) and mark the diagram as executable.
+Set the id to `order-process` (i.e., the BPMN process id) and mark the diagram as executable.
 Save the diagram in the project's source folder.

 ## Deploy a workflow